influxdata/docs-v2/content/influxdb/v2.2/reference/internals/storage-engine.md

 ## Cache

 The **cache** is an in-memory copy of data points currently stored in the WAL.
+The [WAL](#write-ahead-log-wal) and cache are separate entities and do not interact with each other.
+The storage engine coordinates writes to both.

 The cache:

 - Organizes points by key (measurement, tag set, and unique field)